 3. Environmental influence:

 The lifestyle of the people in this century has a major effect on the development of a person.
 Sometimes substance abuse can also cause this problem.

 4. Brain Development:

-If a child is especially gifted, (excelling in a field or otherwise), the child may suffer from ADHD or ADD.
+If a child is especially gifted (excelling in a field or otherwise), the child may have ADHD or ADD.

 ADHD is more common today.